volchok96/volchok96/README.md

 # Hello, I'm Кaterina!

 ## About me
-- 🌱 I’m currently Junior Golang developer and student of "School 21 by Sber" in Moscow.
+- 🌱 I’m currently student of "School 21 by Sber" in Moscow and trainee in Wildberries Tech.
 - 🌱 I’m currently learning Golang / PostgreSQL / DevOps

 <p align="left">